 Accommodations are authorized based on the student's disability-related educational limitation(s) and the evaluative activities in the course.
 For this reason, students should always bring the course syllabus or outline whenever they meet with their DSS Counselor or LD Specialist or the Test Proctor to discuss test accommodations.

-When DSS provides test accommodation service, times lines for appointments, guidelines and policies are adhered to.
+When DSS provides test accommodation service, timelines for appointments, guidelines and policies are adhered to.
 Students need to be aware of these in order to ensure they receive appropriate accommodations, including keeping their Test Appointment Reminder slips handy and their test appointments on their calendars.
 Students should maintain regular contact with the Test Proctor, and update their DSS Counselor or LD Specialist without delay should any test issues or concerns come up.

 Test security and integrity are strictly enforced to protect student achievement and college standards.

 In the DSPS Tutorial Center, instructional associates provide instructional support tutoring generally in a group or lab setting.

 The DSPS Tutorial Center offers one-to-one and drop-in peer tutoring for De Anza courses in a wide variety of departments, based on availability.